websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/form-rules/using-the-autofill-rule.md

 1. Navigate to the Site where the form is displayed.

 1. Enter a valid region into the Region field and observe that the options in the Select from List Field are filtered based on the Region.
-The [restcountries.eu](https://restcountries.eu) service has these regions: Africa, Americas, Asia, Europe, Oceania, and Polar.
+The <restcountries.com> service has these regions: Africa, Americas, Asia, Europe, Oceania, and Arctic.

     ![Filter countries by region of the world.](./using-the-autofill-rule/images/02.gif)